Education technology is going to change everything in the classroom.

 Students may also begin the university application process with a series of preconceptions, whether it’s believing that they have to apply to a prestigious/top ranked university, or feeling a pressure from parents/family to go into a particular profession.

-Counselors and advisers in turn struggle to know what their students have found out about universities and whether those universities are truly a good fit for the student.
+Counsellors and advisers in turn struggle to know what their students have found out about universities and whether those universities are truly a good fit for the student.

 There are other problems too.
-How to keep track of students’ outcomes and evaluate the overall effectiveness of your counseling curriculum?
+How to keep track of students’ outcomes and evaluate the overall effectiveness of your counselling curriculum?
 How to get access to the meaningful data that will ensure your guidance strategy improves over time?

 Luckily, there are a number of ways that educational technology can help you build a more data-driven curriculum.

-We speak from experience when we say that education technology platforms like Naviance and BridgeU have helped schools to gain a better understanding of students’ decision making and enabled counselors and teachers to have more informed conversations with students about their university options.
+We speak from experience when we say that education technology platforms like Naviance and BridgeU have helped schools to gain a better understanding of students’ decision making and enabled counsellors and teachers to have more informed conversations with students about their university options.

 And of course, it’s made students’ decision making smarter too.